TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/Introduction.rst

 Introduction
 ============

-Except for some low level functions, TYPO3 CMS exclusively uses localizable strings for all labels displayed in the backend.
+Except for some low level functions, TYPO3 exclusively uses localizable strings for all labels displayed in the backend.
 This means that the whole user interface may be translated.
 The encoding is strictly UTF-8.